In this post

 What you need to know before going to the Philippines

 Great news!
 You do not need a visa to visit the Philippines for up to 30 days.
+That’s perfect for your Philippines 4 week travel itinerary, right?
 The only thing (and it is really important) you need is a return or onward ticket, which get asked quite often.
 Please, avoid the extra expense booking a one-way ticket to anywhere on the last minute on a random date when immigration officials ask you for one – thus, book a ticket in advance.
 You can pre-arrange a 59-day Tourist Visa that can be extended for up to 3 years, with regular visits and fees to the immigration office.
 So either you are planning to visit for 30 days or less or stay around 2 months, you have two options – visa-free 30 days or $50 59 days Tourist Visa.

 When is the Best Time to Visit the Philippines?